Downtown Cincinnati: Culture

-Museums downtown include the high-rise Contemporary Arts Center, National Underground Railroad Freedom Center, and the Taft Museum of Art.

-The Banks is a waterfront mixed-use development hosting bars and restaurants.
-It is especially crowded following games at the adjacent Paycor Stadium and Great American Ball Park, the stadiums of the Cincinnati Bengals and Cincinnati Reds.
+Downtown Cincinnati contains several major cultural institutions, including the Contemporary Arts Center, the National Underground Railroad Freedom Center, and the Taft Museum of Art.
+The Banks a mixed-use development along the Ohio River, features restaurants, bars, and entertainment venues and draws significant activity before and after events at the adjacent Paycor Stadium and Great American Ball Park.
+Additional nightlife and dining options are concentrated in the Backstage District surrounding the Aronoff Center for the Arts.

-The Backstage District that sprang up around the Aronoff Center contains nightlife and dining options.

 Parks

-Often considered to be the heart of Cincinnati, Fountain Square is located in the center of the Central Business District.
-The 1871 dedicated Tyler Davidson Fountain stands prominently on the often busy city square.
-Other city parks located Downtown are Lytle Park and Piatt Park.
+Fountain Square, located at the center of the Central Business District, is the primary public gathering space in Downtown Cincinnati and has been anchored by the Tyler Davidson Fountain since its dedication in 1871.
+Other downtown parks include Lytle Park, a landscaped green space surrounded by historic buildings, and Piatt Park, the city’s oldest public park.

 Infrastructure

 Downtown is a transportation hub for the entire region.
 Downtown is served by Fort Washington Way which connects interstates 71 and 75 with Route 50.

 Southwest Ohio Regional Transit Authority operates public transportation with its transit hub at Government Square.
 The downtown area is also served by the Connector, a streetcar line that connects downtown with Over-the-Rhine.